-Continuing from Section 5.2.1, on the Node Details page select Quality of Service (QoS).
+Continuing from Section 5.2.1, on the Node Details page, select the Quality of Service (QoS) link as shown in Node Details page.
 The default Diffserv values are as shown.
-Click Save.
+Then click Save button.

 5.2.4.
 Synchronize New Configuration